Unboxed-Software/solana-course/content/cpi-guard.md

     }
 }
 ```
 To test this, open up the `tests/burn-example.ts` file.
-The starter code is the same as previous, except we swapped `maliciousAccount` to `delegate`.
+The starter code is the same as the previous, except we swapped `maliciousAccount` to `delegate`.

 Then, we can create our mint and CPI-guarded token account.